chocolatu/Email-Application/README.md

 We don’t want the users to access our variables, so we set them to private.
 To implement the specifications, we need the following to be implemented:

-//Constructor to receive the first name and last name
+1. Constructor to receive the first name and last name

-	//Ask for the department
+2. Ask for the department

-	//Generate a random password
+3. Generate a random password

-	//Set the mailbox capacity
+4. Set the mailbox capacity

-	//Set the alternate email
+5. Set the alternate email

-	//Change the password
+6. Change the password

 Now, we finish the outline for this app